 SW Steakhouse, the company's signature restaurant in Las Vegas, comes to Macau to offer guests classic American steakhouse fare and the finest seafood, paired with an unforgettable theatrical surprise.
 Reimagining the idea of the traditional dinner show, the lights darken, music fades and an aperture opens, amazing guests with a one-of-a-kind visual animation to delight the senses.
-SW Steakhouse is rated a Four-Star restaurant by the esteemed Forbes Travel Guide.
+SW Steakhouse is rated a Five-Star restaurant by the esteemed Forbes Travel Guide.

 The mouthwatering selection of international beef includes American USDA prime steaks, certified Japanese Wagyu and exclusive Australian Rangers Valley Black Market beef.
 The team works with fishermen throughout South East Asia and the Pacific to provide the freshest seafood available, with fish packed and shipped to Macau within hours of being caught.
 A tableside lobster cart enables guests to pick their own selection from an eye-popping assortment of the world's most succulent crustaceans.